+Figure 6.40: Creating a simple report on GPSs

 Insert image B42024_06_40.png

 There’s more...

 In step 8, you see the output from the Get-GPOReport cmdlet.
 At the time of writing, the Edge browser does not render the output as nicely as you might want.
 What may look like a bug in the graphic is just how Edge (again at the time of writing) renders this HTML document.